Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 45-60 minutes

-The final rise before baking.
+The final before baking.
 This is when your loaf develops its final volume.

 Click each step to mark complete